ColoradoSchoolOfMines/parking/README.md

 Parking Lot has many Events

+Do we need to clear the database every night to keep the size down?

+If the events table gets large, would it make sense to keep a current_capacity associated with each parking lot?

 #### Case 2:
 The sensors provide some sense of exact spaces being occupied/unoccupied
 - Parking Lot